-Grave Encounters is a 2011 Canadian horror feature film about the crew of a fictional paranormal reality television program who lock themselves in a haunted psychiatric hospital.
+Grave Encounters is a 2011 Canadian horror film about the crew of a fictional paranormal reality television program who lock themselves in a haunted psychiatric hospital.
 In doing so they hope to find evidence of paranormal activity…

 Written and directed by The Vicious Brothers (Colin Minihan and Stuart Ortiz, It Stains the Sands Red; Extraterrestrial), the film premiered on April 22nd 2011 at the Tribeca Film Festival to favourable reviews.